thainamhoang/adasite/index.md

 {% include analysis/scatter_tabs.html %}

-How about the second approach with genres and themes? ...
+The second approach with raw genres ...

 (tabs with scatterplots for the second approach)

+The third approach with custom genres ...

+(tabs with scatterplots for the third approach)

+To sum up, let's look at the table below:

 {% include analysis/emb_corr_table.html %}